rootisgod/rootisgod/content/posts/2026/2026-02-07-Opencode-and-Openrouter-for-AWS-and-Terraform-Infrastructure.md

 Or, grab it as a binary or from a package manager if you are more paranoid

-Then open it by typing `opencode` in our empty folder (the rereading of the bash source file is a quirk of docker I think)
+Then open it by typing `opencode` in our empty folder (the re-reading of the bash source file is a quirk of docker I think)

 ```bash
 cd /opencode